Autocatalysis: Mathematical description

-Phase transitions

-The initial amounts of reactants determine the distance from a chemical equilibrium of the system.
-The greater the initial concentrations the further the system is from equilibrium.
-As the initial concentration increases, an abrupt change in order occurs.
-This abrupt change is known as phase transition.
-At the phase transition, fluctuations in macroscopic quantities, such as chemical concentrations, increase as the system oscillates between the more ordered state (lower entropy, such as ice) and the more disordered state (higher entropy, such as liquid water).
-Also, at the phase transition, macroscopic equations, such as the rate equations, fail.
-Rate equations can be derived from microscopic considerations.
-The derivations typically rely on a mean field theory approximation to microscopic dynamical equations.
-Mean field theory breaks down in the presence of large fluctuations (see Mean field theory article for a discussion).
-Therefore, since large fluctuations occur in the neighborhood of a phase transition, macroscopic equations, such as rate equations, fail.
-As the initial concentration increases further, the system settles into an ordered state in which fluctuations are again small.

 Asymmetric autocatalysis

-Asymmetric autocatalysis occurs when the reaction product is chiral and thus acts as a chiral catalyst for its own production.
+Asymmetric autocatalysis occurs when the reaction product is chiral and thus serves as a catalyst for its own production.
 Reactions of this type, such as the Soai reaction, have the property that they can amplify a very small enantiomeric excess into a large one.
-This has been proposed as an important step in the origin of biological homochirality.
+In another example, sodium chlorate crystallizes as an equilibrium mixture of left- and right-handed crystals.
+When seeded appropriated, saturated solutions of this salt (which is optically inactive), will produce batches of single enantiomeric crystals.

-Role in origin of life
+Possible role in origin of life

-In 1995 Stuart Kauffman proposed that life initially arose as autocatalytic chemical networks.
+An early example of autocatalysis is the formose reaction, in which formaldehyde and base produce sugars and related polyols.
+Characteristic of autocatalysis, this reaction rate is extremely slow initially but accelerates with time.
+This kind of reaction has often been cited as being relevant to the origin of life.

-British ethologist Richard Dawkins wrote about autocatalysis as a potential explanation for abiogenesis in his 2004 book The Ancestor's Tale.
-He cites experiments performed by Julius Rebek and his colleagues at the Scripps Research Institute in California in which they combined amino adenosine and pentafluorophenyl ester with the autocatalyst amino adenosine triacid ester (AATE).
-One system from the experiment contained variants of AATE which catalyzed the synthesis of themselves.
-This experiment demonstrated the possibility that autocatalysts could exhibit competition within a population of entities with heredity, which could be interpreted as a rudimentary form of natural selection, and that certain environmental changes (such as irradiation) could alter the chemical structure of some of these self-replicating molecules (an analog for mutation) in such ways that could either boost or interfere with its ability to react, thus boosting or interfering with its ability to replicate and spread in the population.
+Autocatalysis is one explanation for abiogenesis.
+Illustrative is the reaction amino adenosine and pentafluorophenyl ester in the presence of amino adenosine triacid ester (AATE).
+This experiment demonstrated that autocatalysts could exhibit competition within a population of entities with heredity, which could be interpreted as a rudimentary form of natural selection, and that certain environmental changes (such as irradiation) could alter the chemical structure of some of these self-replicating molecules (an analog for mutation) in such ways that could either boost or interfere with its ability to react, thus boosting or interfering with its ability to replicate and spread in the population.